General Dwight Filley

 About

-He reached the All-Comers final for the Men's Singles title at the US Championships in 1898 and 1899.
-He then teamed up with Holcombe Ward and won the Men's Doubles title at the championships for three years in a row from 1899 to 1901.
-Davis and Ward were also Men's Doubles runners-up at Wimbledon in 1901.
-Davis also won the American intercollegiate singles championship of 1899 as a student at Harvard College.
+Dwight Davis reached the all-comers’ final in the men’s singles event at the U.S. Championships in 1898 and 1899.
+Partnered with Holcombe Ward, he won the men’s doubles title at the same tournament three years in a row, from 1899 to 1901.
+Davis and Ward were also runners-up at in the men’s doubles event at Wimbledon in 1901.
+Davis also won the American intercollegiate singles championship of 1899 when a student at Harvard College.

-In 1900 Davis developed the structure for, and donated a silver bowl to go to the winner of, a new international tennis competition designed by him and three others known as the International Lawn Tennis Challenge, which was later renamed the Davis Cup in his honor.
-He was a member of the US team that won the first two competitions in 1900 and 1902, and was also the captain of the 1900 team.
+In 1900, Davis developed the structure for, and donated a silver bowl to go to the winner of, a new international tennis competition designed by him and three others, known as the International Lawn Tennis Challenge, later renamed the Davis Cup in his honour.
+He was a member of the US team that won the first two competitions in 1900 and 1902, and was also the captain of the team in the former year.

-He participated in the 1904 Summer Olympics.
-He was eliminated in the second round of the singles tournament.
-In the doubles tournament he and his partner Ralph McKittrick lost in the quarter-finals.[2]
+Davis participated in the 1904 Summer Olympics in Saint Louis, Missouri.
+He was eliminated in the second round of the men’s singles event.
+In the men’s doubles event he and his partner Ralph McKittrick lost in the quarter-finals.

 Media